Soybeans are cultured and fermented in a controlled environment and this process binds the beans into a cake. Rich source of cheap protein.

-Making my own tempeh is another one of the projects that has been on my list for few years now and finally I’ve gotten a chance to do it.
+Making my own tempeh is another one of the projects that have been on my list for a few years now and finally, I’ve gotten a chance to do it.
 Tempeh is considered a “street food” in Indonesia.
 It wasn’t popular outside Indonesia before.
 It’s sold at the market and considered a very cheap source of protein.
-Nowadays though, with its popularity as good source of non-animal protein, the word tempeh is not so alien anymore at the Western hemisphere.
+Nowadays though, with its popularity as a good source of non-animal protein, the word tempeh is not so alien anymore in the Western hemisphere.

 There is instruction comes with the tempeh starter that I purchased, but I modified the instruction a little bit.
 I don’t have any special equipment.
 Just the oven.
-If you are in a warm tropical country (like the temperature in Indonesia at the upper upper 80s to mid 90s), there’s no need for an oven.
+If you are in a warm tropical country (like the temperature in Indonesia at the upper 80s to mid-90s), there’s no need for an oven.
 It’s warm enough as it is.

 I got my tempeh starter from Cultures of Health and one packet is good for 2 cups of soy beans and so that's the amount I used.

 Place 2 cups of soy beans in a large pot.
 Pour cold water and bring the water to just boil and then turn off the heat and cover.
 Let it sit for at least 6 hours or up to 24 hours